TallKite/linnstrument-firmware/README.md

 All CCs are reset to 0 or 64 upon releasing the low row, unless you latch the CCs via a 2nd touch anywhere in the low row.
 Latching lets you play the new sound with both hands.
 The low row turns color to indicate the latching.
 Once the low row is completely untouched, the next touch un-latches.

-  *Details: On Per-Split Settings, long-press the XYZ pad.
+  *Details: On Per-Split Settings, long-press the Low Row XYZ pad.
 Scroll past HLD (hold) and FDR (fader) to JOY (joystick).
 JOY is like HLD, but it reduces the range of X from 7 pads to 1, and moves the zero point from the center of the pad to the left edge.
 Scrolling down past X, Y and Z reveals the W, X' and Y' CCs which default to OFF.
 Setting X' to a CC moves the zero point back to the center of the pad.
 Roll to the right to send the X CC, and roll to the left to send the X' CC.
 The Y' CC works similarly, roll up for Y and down for Y'.*

   *Scroll down below X' and Y' to find "W=0".
 This indicates that the W CC resets to 0 when the low row is untouched and unlatched.
 Swipe right to change it to "W=64" for reset-to-center.
 Below "W=0" is "X=0" and "Y=0", which work similarly.
 (X', Y' and Z always reset to 0.)
 X=64 makes the most sense when X'=OFF, because the reset value will correspond to the center of the pad, analogous to a physical joystick.
 Likewise Y=64 works well with Y'=OFF.
 X=64 and Y=64 also apply to the HLD mode.*

-  *X and X' can be set to match, e.g. both CC16.
+  *See CC SUGGESTIONS below for which CCs to avoid.
+X and X' can be set to match, e.g. both CC16.
 Likewise the Y and Y' CCs can match.
 But no other low row CCs should match.
 Otherwise a single touch will send two values for one CC, and the CC value will jump wildly.
 As always, if any CC is sent by the low row and also by normal play via TIMBRE/Y or LOUDNESS/Z, the low row takes priority.
 Thus touching or latching the low row temporarily stops normal play from sending that CC.*

-  *You might want to use a low row pad with a braille dot, to feel the center of the pad.
-These pads are the 7th from the left, and on a LinnStrument 200, the 7th from the right.*
+  *You might want to use a low row pad with a braille dot, to feel the center of the pad.*

 DRUM PAD MODE